ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 Key Transparency relies on users coming online regularly to monitor for unexpected or malicious modifications to their account.
-Users that go offline forever, or for very long periods of time, may derive limited value from storing information about themselves in a Transparency Log if they won't be able to detect and address unexpected modifications in a timely manner.
+Users that go offline for longer than the log entry maximum lifetime may not detect if the Transparency Log made malicious modifications to their labels.

 Similarly, Key Transparency relies on the ability of users to retain long-term state regarding their account and past views of the Transparency Log.
 Users